 Mr. Quqqiaq (interpretation): Thank you, Mr. Speaker.
-I also would like to thank the minister for that answer.

-(interpretation ends) Mr. Speaker, in June of 2022, I had questioned the minister about the development of community-based programs to support language preservation initiatives in different regions.
+I thank the minister for that answer. (interpretation ends) Mr. Speaker, in June 2022 I had questioned the minister about the development of community-based programs to support language preservation initiatives in different regions.
 Mr. Speaker, the minister indicated that organizations could approach her department for assistance in this area.

-Can the minister provide an update on how many organizations, or community groups have contacted her department this past fiscal year to request support for language preservation initiatives?
+Mr. Speaker, can the minister provide an update on how many organizations or community groups have contacted her department this past fiscal year to request support for language preservation initiatives?
 Thank you, Mr. Speaker.